melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/triage.md

 6. Review the parent’s answers to health questions.
 7. Use the radio buttons to indicate whether you think it’s safe to vaccinate the child.
 You can also add notes to a triage decision if needed.

-{% from "inset-text/macro.njk" import insetText %}
-{{ insetText({
+> [!NOTE]
-  html: "When triaging for flu, you’ll be able to select if it’s safe to give the nasal spray vaccine or the injected vaccine.
-Mavis will only display these options if the relevant consent has been given."
+> When triaging for flu, you’ll be able to select if it’s safe to give the nasal spray vaccine or the injected vaccine.
+Mavis will only display these options if the relevant consent has been given.
-}) }}